 I am a Registered Clinical Counsellor and have a PhD in Leadership Studies and an MA in Counselling Psychology both from the University of Victoria.
 My doctoral program focused on social justice and social change and my doctoral research explored how embodied knowledges (the body) informs and is affected by women’s eco-activism.
 My master’s thesis explored the lived experience of women who choose not to have children.

 I am involved in multiple learning communities and believe that ongoing personal/professional development and consultation is integral to ethical practice.
 I have studied extensively, and continue to do so, in the fields of: trauma, attachment, emergent neuroscience, embodiment, and somatic therapies.
-I have had the privilege of being mentored by Dr. Sharon Stanley for over a decade in somatic complex trauma resolution, have and continue to study with Dr. Allan Schore in the areas of neuroscience, attachment and complex trauma, and trained with Dr. Mary Main and Dr. Erik Hesse in the Adult Attachment Interview.
-My extensive studies in somatic psychotherapy have lead me to be certified as a practitioner in Dr. Sharon Stanley’s Somatic Transformation and Dr. Peter Levine’s Somatic Experiencing.
+I have the privilege and continue to study with Dr. Allan Schore in the areas of neuroscience, attachment and complex trauma.
+In my exploration of somatic psychotherapy, I trained with Dr. Peter Levine and for over a decade trained and was mentored by Dr. Sharon Stanley.
+I have also trained with Dr. Mary Main and Dr. Erik Hesse in the Adult Attachment Interview.

-Sessions are 70 minutes and $150.00 including gst per session and available weekdays by appointment.
+Sessions are 70 minutes and $175.00 including gst per session and available weekdays by appointment.
+Longer sessions are available by arrangement and pro-rated.

 Payment by cash or cheque.
 I require 24 hours notice to change or cancel an appointment.